aiotter/ddiscord/README.md

 =====

 Powered by [discord.py](https://github.com/Rapptz/discord.py).
-This helps you write code on discord.py and manage your server via one-liner program.
+This helps you write code for discord.py and manage your server via one-liner programs.
-Tested on discord.py v1.0.0 but in theory it works on v0.16.7 or later.
+Tested on discord.py v1.0.0 but in theory it works on v0.16.7 and above.

-## How to use ddiscord
+## Usage
     $ ddiscord
      - Debugger for discord.py -
     Running on Python 3.7.2.
 Send EOF (Ctrl-D) to exit.